miku/gluish/README.md

 A short, self contained can be found in [this gist](https://gist.github.com/miku/e72628ee54fce9f06a34).

-If `task.closest` is a relatively expensive operation (FTP mirror, rsync) and workflow as a lot of `ClosestDateParameter` type of parameters, it is convenient to memoize the result of `task.closest()`.
-Conveniently, there is a `@memoize` decorator for that.
+If `task.closest` is a relatively expensive operation (FTP mirror, rsync) and the workflow uses a lot of `ClosestDateParameter` type of parameters, it is convenient to memoize the result of `task.closest()`.
+A `@memoize` decorator makes caching the result simple:

 ```python
 from gluish.utils import memoize